Carmen Lopez | Executive Director

 Bio / Q&A

 While attending my tribal high school, Navajo Preparatory, I had the opportunity to attend a boarding school in Massachusetts called Cushing Academy where I ended up graduating from.
 Attending these two schools shaped my personal and professional outlook on indigenous and western education.
-My family and tribal school molded me with cultural knowledge shaping my core values and Cushing provided the opportunity Basketball and volleyball were a big part of my life when I was growing up and I ended up playing on the first Women’s Varsity Volleyball team at Dartmouth College.
+My family and tribal school molded me with cultural knowledge shaping my core values and Cushing provided a pre-college preparatory experience.
+Basketball and volleyball were a big part of my life growing up and I ended up playing on the first Women’s Varsity Volleyball team at Dartmouth College.
 I graduated from Dartmouth with a B.A. in History modified with Native American Studies.

 I volunteer my time on the board for the Center for Civic Policy, on Dartmouth’s Presidential Commission on Financial Aid, and on the Rio Rancho School District’s Native American Parent Association.
-Carmen serves on several committee and work groups including the Amherst College CBO Advisory Board, a reader for the Coca Cola Scholarship, reader for the Jack Kent Cooke Scholarship, the College Board’s College Access Initiatives, and on the Advisory Council of the Gates Millennium Scholars Program.
+I also serve on several committee and work groups including the Amherst College CBO Advisory Board, the Coalition Counselor Advisory Committee, a reader for the Coca Cola Scholarship, and the University of Redland’s Partnership for Native Students Steering Committee.

 Favorite Books: The Catcher in the Rye by JD Salinger; Octavia Butler’s Xenogenesis Series, Light in August by William Faulkner; and I’m re-reading books, graphic novels and comics with my children and Calvin & Hobbs still cracks me up!